tian-yu-zhan/Modified_Goldilocks_Design/README.md

 # Modified_Goldilocks_Design
-R code to replicate simulation studies and the case study in the MGD paper
+R code to replicate simulation studies and the case study in the manuscript "Modified Goldilocks Design with strict type I error control in confirmatory clinical trials"

 Table 2 and 3: source goldilocks_binary_ppn.R